BCS SGAI

 Data Science Approaches to Evaluating Honours Candidates

-F. von Braun-Bates (Ministry of Justice, UK) S. Sen (Arndit Ltd., Cambridge, UK) I. Talukdar (Indian Institute of Technology Delhi, India) A. Lahiri (Kainos, London, UK)
+F. von Braun-Bates (Ministry of Justice, UK), S. Sen (Arndit Ltd., Cambridge, UK), I. Talukdar (Indian Institute of Technology Delhi, India) and A. Lahiri (Kainos, London, UK)

 From the Laboratory to Real-World Application: Evaluating Zero-Shot Scene Interpretation on Edge Devices for Mobile Robotics